Glossary of Terms

 Monthly minimum: This is a fee that is imposed if your credit card charges (Discount Rate) do not add up to their monthly minimum amount.
 For example, your monthly minimum is £25 a month.
-If your credit card discount rate was 2.25% and you processed £1000.00 in credit card volume, £22.50 is charged to the account plus an additional £2.50 (the difference of the £25.00 minimum and actual discount fees).
+If your credit card discount rate was 2.25% and you processed £1000.00 in credit card volume, £22.50 is charged to the account plus an additional £2.50 (the difference between the £25.00 minimum and actual discount fees).

 Also: The minimum amount in fees and percentages charged by a merchant services provider in a given month.
 If account activity does not generate the monthly minimum, the account holder must make up the difference.

 MOTO (mail order/ telephone order) discount rate: The discount rate charged by the merchant account provider for credit card transaction in which the actual credit card was not available to the merchant.
-MOTO discount rates are generally higher than card present rates to account for the increased chance of fraud or nonpayment.
+MOTO discount rates are generally higher than card present rates to account for the increased chance of fraud or non-payment.

-Payment gateway (see also - real-time processing): The code that transmits a customer’s order to and from a merchant’s bank’s transaction-authorizing agent — usually a MAP (merchant account provider).
+Payment gateway (see also - real-time processing): The code that transmits a customer’s order to and from a merchant’s bank’s transaction-authorising agent — usually a MAP (merchant account provider).
 See also payment gateway provider.

 Payment gateway provider: A company that provides code and/or software for an Ecommerce site to enable it to transfer information from its shopping cart to the acquiring bank, and on through the rest of the credit card transaction.
 See also payment gateway.